robosangli/robosangli.github.io/_pages/control.md

 ---
-title: "TRI System Integration Engineer"
+title: "UIUC Intro to Robotic Control"
-permalink: /tri-engineer/
+permalink: /control/
 ---

 This is an example page.